-Aida was born on June 10, 1941 in Kazan.
-In 1951 her family moved to Irkutsk in Siberia, where Aida finished Music School.
-She graduated from the Institute of foreign languages, where she studied German and English languages.
+Ida Weis (her real name) was born on June 10, 1941 in Kazan.
+Her father was a professor of medicine and her mother was a surgeon.
+In 1951 the family moved to Irkutsk in Siberia, where Aida finished Music School.
+Later, she graduated from the Institute of foreign languages, where she studied the German and English languages.

-In 1980 Aida with her mother and son emigrated to the United States, where she entered the four-year theater college to learn American cinematography and dance.
+In 1980, Aida with her mother and son emigrated to the United States.
+There she entered the four-year theater college to study American cinematography and dance.

 When Vedishcheva left Russia in 1980, she had sold more than 30 million albums.
-Her songs were featured on the soundtracks of the most popular Russian movies of the decade.
+Her songs were the soundtracks of the most popular Russian movies of the decade.

-Her first husband was Vyacheslav Vedishchev, acrobat.
+At the age of 20 Aida married acrobat Vyacheslav Vedishchev.
 They have son Vladimir, a businessman and musician.

 Boris Dvernik, pianist, director of the ensemble Meloton, became her second husband.
 He was 9 years younger than the singer.